mega-international/audit-everywhere/docs/deployment.md

 ### Install Audit-everywhere

-Install Audit-everywhere on the regular HOPEX front end server (url: https://myHopexRootURL.mycompany.com)
+Install Audit-everywhere on the regular HOPEX front end server (url: https://myHopexRootURL.mycompany.com).

-Here is values for configuration file config.json.
+Here are the values to be used for the configuration file config.json:
 - **ROOT_API** has to be set to  `https://GraphQLServer.mycompagy.com`
 - **environmentId** has to be set to `yyyyyyyyyyyy`
 - **connectivity url** has to be set to `https://myHopexRootURL.mycompany.com/audit-everywhere/img/px.gif`